cacilhas/kodumaro/docs/2023/06/writing-games.md

 I’m talking about [Scratch](https://scratch.mit.edu/) first to sweep it away, ’cause Scratch earns its own whole post.

-I think Scratch is a great sandbox to test concepts and the place to share ideas.
+I think Scratch is a great sandbox to test concepts and the place for sharing ideas.

 I have a Scratch project called [Casual Funny Games](https://scratch.mit.edu/studios/30951170), and we can get into it in another post.
 Even on Itch.io I have a [page for it](https://cacilhas.itch.io/casual-funny-games).